Business, Energy and Industrial Strategy

 I welcome the measures announced by the Chancellor last week and agree that manufacturing is a key component of the UK’s thriving industrial sector.
 The job support scheme will provide eligible manufacturing businesses in Clwyd South with a grant covering one third of all employees’ wages for hours not worked, up to a cap of £697.92 a month.
 Furthermore, the deadline for applications for coronavirus business interruption loans and the future fund has now been extended to 30 November.

 More than 90% of the UK’s manufacturing companies have kept working, even at the height of the pandemic, keeping food on supermarket shelves and medicines and ventilators in our hospitals.
 However, many of them will face a major crisis when the furlough scheme ends in a few weeks’ time.
 Demand is still incredibly low in some parts of industry, but Government support is being withdrawn.
-It is patently obvious that the well-paid and highly skilled jobs that we have in sectors such as aerospace and aviation should be the foundations of our future economic growth and the public will not forget it if the Government allow them to wither on the vine.
+It is patently obvious that the well-paid and highly skilled jobs that we have in sectors such as aerospace and aviation should be the foundations of our future economic growth, and the public will not forget it if the Government allow them to wither on the vine.
 As the voice of business within the Government—

 The hon.
-Lady will know that the Government are absolutely committed to making sure that businesses are the future of the economy and that we need to get the economy back on track.
+Lady will know that the Government are absolutely committed to making sure that businesses are the future of the economy and that we get the economy back on track.
 We have invested billions of pounds making sure that we have all the schemes in place that will enable this economy to thrive.

 Marine Energy Sector

-Will my hon.
+Will my right hon.
 Friend please update the House on progress that has been made on the development of wind and wave technology around the coastline, as I know that the Crown Estate is looking at the development of wind farms off the south-east coast, near my constituency of Hastings and Rye?

 My hon.
 Friend is quite right.
 In addition to the proposed extension to the Rampion offshore wind farm off Brighton, I understand that there is significant market interest in the Crown Estate’s current seabed leasing round, and that, we expect, will include areas off the coast of the south-east of England, near my hon.
 Friend’s constituency.